ledgerheathhh/ledgerheathhh.github.io/_posts/2025-02-12-git-ssh-configuration.md

 ssh -T git@github.com
 ```

-If it is the first time connecting, the system will prompt you whether to trust the GitHub server, input `yes`即可。If everything is normal, you will see something like:
+If it is the first time connecting, the system will prompt you whether to trust the GitHub server, input `yes`.If everything is normal, you will see something like:

 ```
 Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.